Hexham: Notable buildings

 Hexham's architectural landscape is dominated by Hexham Abbey.
 The current church largely dates from c.
 1170–1250, in the Early English Gothic style of architecture.
 The choir, north and south transepts and the cloisters, where canons studied and meditated, date from this period.
-The east end was rebuilt in 1860.

-The abbey stands at the west end of the market place, which is home to the Shambles, a Grade II* covered market built in 1766 by Sir Walter Blackett.
+The abbey stands at the west end of the market place, which is home to the Shambles, a covered market built by Sir Walter Blackett in 1766; it is a Grade II* listed building.

-At the east end of the market place stands the Moot Hall, and a C15th gatehouse that was part of the defences of the town.
-The Moot Hall is a Grade I listed building, built c.
-AD 1400, and is considered one of the best examples of a medieval courthouse in the north of England.
-It was used as a courthouse until 1838.
-The Moot Hall now houses the Council offices of the Museums Department, though not open to the public any relevant enquiries can be made on the first floor.
-The ground floor is an art gallery open to hire.
+At the east end of the market place stands the Moot Hall, originally commissioned as a gatehouse that was part of the defences of the town.
+The Moot Hall, which is considered one of the best examples of a medieval courthouse in the north of England, is a Grade I listed building.

-The Old Gaol, behind the Moot Hall on Hallgates, was one of the first purpose-built jails in England.
-It was built between 1330 and 1333 and is a Grade I listed Scheduled Monument.
-It was ordered to be built by the Archbishop of York.
-The building is now home to the Old Gaol museum which informs the visitor about how the prisoners were kept at this time and how they were punished.
-There is also information concerning the local families of the time, such as the Charlton and Fenwick families who still have descendants living in the area.
-There are many different displays in the museum of interest to the whole family.
-The museum also contains the Border History Library, where people are free to visit to research their family history.